 Mercury badges had started being phased in over the years and Meteor officially stopped existing as a separate marque after 1976.
 This 1974 two-door is near the end of the line but pretty much identical to its American Monterey cousin.
 The Meteor name existed as a low priced model variant on the Mercury Marquis until 1981.

 Mercury also sold the full line of Ford trucks from 1946 and 1968.
-In general these were exactly the same as the equivalent Ford truck but with different badges and perhaps a grill variation depending on the year.
+In general these were exactly the same as the equivalent Ford truck but with different badges and perhaps a grille variation depending on the year.
 The model naming convention was similar to Ford but M was utilized instead of F, so F-100 became M-100 for example.
 Mercury sold the full Ford truck line up including heavier duty cab/chassis models as well as vans for most of this period.
 The Mercury-badged vans seem to be less commonly seen than the trucks.

 Over at the Ford side of the house, the companion marque was dubbed Monarch.
 Monarchs were offered for sale starting in 1946 as a higher priced, most luxuriously trimmed alternative for Ford dealers to offer.